MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 description: "This article gives step-by-step instructions for how to plan your deployment of Office 365 ProPlus.
 The article is intended for administrators in enterprise environments working with hundreds or thousands of computers."
 ---

-# Plan your enterprise deployment of Office 365 ProPlus
+# Plan your enterprise deployment of Microsoft 365 Apps

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).